 Yes, all shipments of ZyCoat, LLC products will occur from our facility located in Olathe, Kansas.

 Other than exhaust, what can ZyBar be used on?

-ZyBar can be used on all gas, diesel and alcohol engines exhaust, headers, manifolds, turbos, intakes and other components subjected to elevated temperature.
+ZyBar can be used on all gas, diesel, alcohol and top fuel engines exhaust, headers, manifolds, turbos, intakes, piston heads, intercoolers and other components subjected to elevated temperature.
 Automobiles, Trucks, Boats, Motorcycles, Off-Road vehicles and Semi Trucks the focus of ZyCoat, LLC today.
 ZyBar can also be applied to bolt on heat shields and heat barriers to better dissipate heat.

 What is the difference between Powder coating and ZyBar?

-Powder coatings do not last under the extreme temperature and harsh conditions in exhaust applications.
-They burn off in a very short period of time and offer no performance improvement to the engine.
-ZyBar is formulated to withstand this harsh environment and was proven to increase engine performance in third party dynamometer testing.
+Powder coatings do not survive above 500 degrees F. Powder coats burn off in a very short period of time and offer no performance benefit to the engine.
+ZyBar is formulated to perform far above the harsh automotive temperatures and environment.
+ZyBar was proven to increase engine performance in third party dynamometer testing.

 What is the difference between Silicone coating and ZyBar?